An Intriguing History

 City and County residents alike had adopted Bandy Field as their neighborhood playground for all ages.
 Throughout the 1980s and 1990s, there was increased pressure to sell the property for a variety of developmental purposes that included construction of single family homes, apartments and office buildings, Little League fields, a retirement home, and, at the end of the 1990s, athletic fields for the University of Richmond and a private school.
 Surrounding residents and neighborhood civic associations consistently opposed selling the last piece of open green space and the only available “park” in Richmond’s West End.

-There are many remaining questions about the history of Bandy Field, and any reader who may have additional information is encouraged to contact Regine Gunlicks (email@example.com).
-We wish to thank those who helped us with this report, including in particular the Virginia Historical Society.
+There are many questions remaining about the history of Bandy Field, and if you have additional information please contact us.
+We thank all who helped us with this report, particularly the Virginia Historical Society.